 Commercial crates are neither necessary nor the most appropriate for your dog's needs.
 Why?

 Dogs need to feel safe when they doze or sleep.
 Dogs feel safe when they doze or sleep in a place where they feel they can hide, so that they are not seen while not alert, and where they can observe the entrance to their hiding place, so that they can react fast.

 Imagine an intruder enters your house through a front window.
 Yes, the German Shepherd barking will wake you up, but also the intruder will have lots of time to harm you if you "safely" locked away your dog.
-An experienced intruder will notice immediately whether you have a barking dog that's locked up, or whether you have a German Shepherd protection dog that's ready to attack him.
+An experienced intruder will notice immediately whether you have a barking dog that's locked up, or whether you have a dog that is free and waiting to attack him.
 For more, see Protection dog training.